 But I had my fears…

 I also knew that if they caught on that I was nervous – it would make them nervous too.
-So I tried to educate myself in order to feel more confident and get over my own fears.
-I searched online, read books and watched training videos.
+So I tried to educate myself on training big dogs in order to feel more confident and get over my own fears.

-We’ve introduced each of our babies to the dogs in the same way and each time they have lay down in submission.
+We’ve introduced each of our babies to our big dogs in the same way and each time they have lay down in submission.

 Somehow they just knew.
 They knew this was our baby and that they were a part of this family now.
 They knew it was their job to protect them and they have never ever failed us in that department.

 The dogs listen to the children better than they do to me now because the children never doubt them.
 The children have blind trust that these dogs will never hurt them.
 They are NEVER nervous around them.
-I’ve actually seen them stick their hands entirely into the dogs’ mouths to retrieve a ball without even thinking twice about it.
-I, on the other hand, still hold my breath watching them yank on the dogs’ tails or ears.
+I’ve actually watched them stick their hands entirely into the dogs’ mouths to retrieve a ball without even thinking twice about it.
+I, on the other hand, still hold my breath every time they yank on the dogs’ tails or ears.

 I watch them closely and I always will – but all I ever see is these big dogs completely submit to these little babies.

 Meekah & Marlee are 9 year old sisters from the same litter.
 Meekah was given to us when she was 12 weeks old and we took in her sister, Marlee, a few months later when her owners could no longer care for her.
 They are purebred Presa Canario (Perro de Presa Canario) which is rare breed – we’ve only encountered a handful of people who have ever heard of it.
-Click here for more information on their breed or please leave a comment!
+Click here for more information on their breed!